Outlook Error “Your Organization’s Policies are Preventing”

 Your Organization’s Policies are Preventing Fix

-But if you tend to use later versions of Outlook i.e. Outlook 2013 & 2016, you might be presented with an error stating “Your organization’s policies are preventing us from completing this action for you.
-For more info, please contact your help desk”.
+However, if you use later versions of Outlook, such as Outlook 2013 and 2016, you might be presented with an error stating, “Your organization’s policies are preventing us from completing this action for you.
+For more info, please contact your help desk.”

-There might be several reasons why Outlook stopped opening hyperlinks from within.
-One of them corresponds to your default internet browser that you might have set to other third party browsers like Google Chrome/ Firefox installed on your computer.
-If you haven’t done it yourself, then it might have happened unnoticeably due to different add-ins that change the default browser to another one.
+There might be several reasons why Outlook has stopped opening hyperlinks from within.
+One reason could be related to your default internet browser being set to a third-party browser like Google Chrome or Firefox installed on your computer.
+If you haven’t changed this setting yourself, it might have happened unnoticed due to various add-ins that change the default browser to another one.

-So, How to Fix Hyperlinks not Opening from With Outlook?
+So, How to Fix Hyperlinks Not Opening from Within Outlook?

-In order to fix this problem, you can follow the under-mentioned solutions and check if it works for you.
+To fix this problem, you can follow the solutions mentioned below and check if they work for you.

-Solution # 1: Setting Internet Explorer & Outlook as Default Programs
+Solution 1: Set Internet Explorer & Outlook as Default Programs

-To cope up with this issue, you need to set Internet Explorer as your default program for opening links.
-On the other hand, you are also required to set MS Outlook as a default program for all of your email related services.
-To do so, just follow these steps.
-This process is almost the same on all versions of Windows.
+To address this issue, you need to set Internet Explorer as your default program for opening links.
+Additionally, you should set MS Outlook as the default program for all your email-related services.
+Follow these steps to achieve this.
+The process is nearly the same on all versions of Windows.

 1. Open Control Panel > Default Programs and click on Set your default programs.

-2. On the next window, set your default web browser to Internet Explorer and default Email client to Outlook.
+2. In the next window, set your default web browser to Internet Explorer and the default Email client to Outlook.

-3. Afterwards, restart your MS Outlook and check if it opens hyperlink.
+3. Afterwards, restart your MS Outlook and check if it opens hyperlinks.
 If it doesn’t, move to the next solution.

-If the problem with Outlook still persists after following above mentioned solution, then you need to reset settings of Internet Explorer.
+If the problem with Outlook still persists after following the above-mentioned solution, then you need to reset the settings of Internet Explorer.

-2. Inside Internet Options/ Internet Properties window, go to Advanced tab and click on Reset and OK buttons as illustrated in the image below.
+2. Inside the Internet Options/ Internet Properties window, go to the Advanced tab and click on the Reset and OK buttons as illustrated in the image below.

-3. On Reset Internet Explorer Settings window, tick the Delete Personal Settings checkbox and hit Reset After the process is completed, set Internet Explorer and Outlook default programs as depicted above and restart Internet Explorer.
+3. On the Reset Internet Explorer Settings window, check the Delete Personal Settings checkbox and hit Reset.
+After the process is completed, set Internet Explorer and Outlook as default programs as depicted above and restart Internet Explorer.
 Check Outlook to see if the problem has been resolved.

-Solution # 3: Checking for Registry Key inside Registry Editor
+Solution 3: Check for Registry Key inside Registry Editor

-Registry Editor is a graphical tool that allows the users to make changes to Windows registry.
+The Registry Editor is a graphical tool that allows users to make changes to the Windows registry.

-Note: Before following this step, make sure that you create a system restore point.
+Note: Before following this step, make sure to create a system restore point.
 We have a comprehensive guide covering all the ways to create a system restore point.

 1. Open the registry editor by typing regedit inside the search box in Windows 8 and 10.
 If you are using Windows 7, you can do so by clicking on Start > Run and typing regedit followed by the Enter key.

-2. Inside registry editor, find .html key inside HKEY_CLASSES_ROOT location, click over it and on the right pane, check for (Default) If it is blank or has no data, then it might definitely be a loophole.
+2. Inside the registry editor, find the .html key inside the HKEY_CLASSES_ROOT location.
+Click on it and on the right pane, check for (Default).
+If it is blank or has no data, then it might be a loophole.

-3. Double click on (Default) and set its Value Data to htmlfile (case-sensitive).
+3. Double-click on (Default) and set its Value Data to htmlfile (case-sensitive).
 Click on OK and restart your PC.
-Check for Outlook if it opens hyperlinks without any problem.
+Check in Outlook if it opens hyperlinks without any problem.

-Solution # 4: Using Microsoft Easy Fix Tool (Windows 7 & earlier Versions only)
+Solution 4: Use Microsoft Easy Fix Tool (Windows 7 & Earlier Versions Only)

-This solution is for those who are using Windows 7or earlier versions.
+This solution is for those using Windows 7 or earlier versions.
 Download the Easy Fix Tool from this link.
-Click on I Agree check and Next button multiple times.
-It would automatically fix the problem.
-Check for the Outlook again.
-Hopefully, it might have been resolved.
+Click on the I Agree checkbox and the Next button multiple times.
+It will automatically fix the problem.
+Check Outlook again.
+Hopefully, it will be resolved.

 ABOUT THE AUTHOR